 Whether or not they can be seen depends on a few variables such as solar winds, cloud cover / weather, and air conditions.
-The one I’m going to focus on, arguably the most important one, is the strength of any particular solar activity.
-Solar activity is measured on a Kp scale ranging from 0-9.
-At a minimum, the Kp level needs to be at 5+ for lights to be seen on the horizon.
-And the higher the Kp level is, the better the possibility for a Northern Lights appearance and a good show.
+Theere are two metrics that I pay the most attention to.
+The first, and arguably the most important one, is the strength of any particular aurora activity.
+Aurora activity is measured on a Kp scale ranging from 0-9.
+At a minimum, it helps greatly for the Kp level needs to be at 5+ for lights to be seen on the horizon of lower latitude areas (such as areas in the continental US).
+And the higher the Kp level is, better the possibility for a Northern Lights appearance and a good show.

+Now on to the northern lights tracking apps that I use.
 Some of these apps are paid apps.
 There might be a free version available for some of these but I’m the type of person who doesn’t have a problem supporting app developers who make apps I use often.
-Plus you get extra features with paid apps including the option for push notifications.
-Push notifications are really nice because I don’t have to check apps regularly and they will tell me when the Kp level gets high.
+Plus, you get extra features with paid apps, including the option for push notifications.
+Push notifications are really nice because I don’t have to check apps regularly, and they will tell me when the Kp level gets high.

 My Favorite Northern Lights Tracking Apps

-I like this one the best of all the Northern Lights tracking apps because it has the best user interface.
-It just seems more polished than other apps I’ve used.
+I like this Northern Lights tracking app because it has the best map.
+The map, and the overall UI, just seems more polished than other apps I’ve used.

 The front page of the app shows the Kp index right now and your percentage chance of seeing them where you are.
 Then there is an Aurora Map which is extremely useful.
 It shows an aurora overlay on the map and you can plainly see if aurora activity is near you.